Food Savvy Champions

 We are looking for people who would like to become Food Savvy Champions who are willing to share their knowledge with others to help to reduce the amount of food we waste.
 You will be trained in issues regarding food waste and equipped with tools and ongoing support to pass on the message on how to save good food from going to waste.

 Anyone over the age 18 can join the scheme; you will receive free training, a resource pack and ongoing support from your programme coordinator and Waste Reduction Officers.
-Our next training day will be held on 26 January 2019.

 We’d love to hear from you!